curl/curl-www/README.md

 # curl.local

-To run a local copy of the curl website, have a local Apache to serve `curl.local` on `127.0.0.1`.
+To run a local copy of the curl website, have a local Apache or python to serve `curl.local` on `127.0.0.1`.
 Add this line to `/etc/hosts`:

     127.0.0.1 curl.local